 When a specimen, usually a beam or rod, is bent it experiences a variety of stresses across its depth.
 At the inside of the bend, the stress will be at its maximum compressive stress, while at the opposite side the stress will be at its maximum tensile stress value.

-These inner and outer edges of the specimen are called the extreme fibers.
+These inner and outer edges of the specimen are called the extreme fibres.
 Most materials fail due to tensile stress before they fail under compressive stress.
 This is caused by small defects of various sizes at the surface, which will grow under tensile stress.

 Therefore the maximum tensile stress value under bending before the beam or rod fails is considered its flexural strength.

-This setup will create the largest bending moment at the center of the specimen, which does not give the best representation of the materials general performance because larger defects near the support points will not affect the measured flexural strength.
+This setup will create the largest bending moment at the centre of the specimen, which does not give the best representation of the materials general performance because larger defects near the support points will not affect the measured flexural strength.

 To allow a better representation of the actual defect density a four-point bending test is used, which spreads the maximum bending moment over a larger area of the sample.